tsarahbd/retail-data-analysis/README.md

 ## Regional Sales Performance Analysis

-As a regional sales director, I want to analyze sales performance by geographic location (city, state, country, and zipcode) to identify regions that underperform.
-For this I used Excel for data cleaning and preparation to demonstrate **VLOOKUP**, **pivot tables**, and **conditional formatting**.
+As a regional sales director, I want to analyze sales performance by geographic location (city, state and country) to identify regions that underperform.
+I used Excel for data cleaning and preparation to demonstrate **VLOOKUP**, **pivot tables**, and **conditional formatting**.
+I want to focus more on Germany for this Analysis and so I used **VLOOKUP** to correct the incorrect names for States as given in the dataset.
 To visualise *regional sales performance and trends*, **Charts** are used.
 An interactive dashboard is then made to display key metrics like total sales by region, sales growth, and top-performing products.